katas-bytebusters/MonitorMe/Readme.md

 * Realtime stream processor also stores vital sign to Timeseries database which is used by Data Analyzer as well as Snapshot Processor

 * Data Analyzer
-	Rule Engine	      - A critical component that aids in adjusting alerts based on specific parameters, ensuring that the system remains adaptive and responsive to varying patient conditions.
+	Rule Engine: A critical component that aids in adjusting alerts based on specific parameters, ensuring that the system remains adaptive and responsive to varying patient conditions.
-	Stream Analytics  - Analyze the patients' vitals against the rules from Rule engine and Sent notification to Notification Publisher to notify the Mecical staff.
+	Stream Analytics: Analyze the patients' vitals against the rules from Rule engine and Sent notification to Notification Publisher to notify the Mecical staff.
-	Alert Config APIs - To update the alert configurtion
+	Alert Config APIs: To update the alert configurtion

 * Notification Publisher push the notification to Medical professional devices like Stay Healthy Mobile App.

-* Snapshot processor - Medical professionals can request snapshots of vital signs data and sync to MyMedicalData via Secure HTTP Gateway API
+* Snapshot processor: Medical professionals can request snapshots of vital signs data and sync to MyMedicalData via Secure HTTP Gateway API

 Overall, the diagram meticulously outlines the interconnected components and processes of a sophisticated software flow dedicated to real-time monitoring, analysis, and management of patient vital signs, emphasizing its utility in enhancing healthcare delivery and patient monitoring practices.